rafeekr0904/python/README.md

-# python script to collect data from websites and write it into the CSV file and saved in the seperate directory( script downloads images also)
+# python script to collect data from websites, write it into the CSV file ( script downloads images also)

 Requirement for this projects